perrycate/tldr/posts/peak.md

 Avoid the "business as usual" mindset!
 Remember:

  * Your abilities are _not_ limited by born traits.
 Avoid "I can't", or "I'm not good at \___" thinking.
- * Doing something a lot does _not_ mean you'll get better at it.
+ * Only doing something a lot does _not_ mean you'll get better at it.
  * Effort is _not_ all you need to improve.

 Everything is an opportunity for feedback and improvement.
 Make the most of it!